gbarros/celestia-node-ui/README.md

    - The namespace in hex format (as shown in Celestia Explorer)
    - The commitment (hash) of your blob, which can be used to verify or retrieve the blob later

-### Data Encryption
+### Database Encryption

-The application provides data encryption functionality:
+The Private Database Rollup feature includes encryption functionality:

-1. Data is encrypted based on your browser session
+1. Database data is encrypted based on your browser session
 2. A unique encryption key is generated for your session
-3. All data is encrypted before being submitted to the Celestia network
+3. All database records are encrypted before being submitted to the Celestia network
-4. Only users with the same session key can decrypt the data
+4. Only users with the same session key can decrypt the database records
-5. This provides an additional layer of privacy for your blob data
+5. This provides an additional layer of privacy for your database rollup

+Note: The standard blob posting functionality does not encrypt data by default.

 ### Retrieving a Blob